anders-w-rasmussen/crispr_decryptr/README.md

 Thirdly, the *classify* command takes the results of the first two commands to map the locations of functional elements on the region of interest using a Gaussian process deconvolution and Hidden semi-Markov Models. <br />

-*Figure 1 from our publication CRISPR-Decryptr reveals  <br />  cis-regulatory elements from noncoding pertubation screens.* <br />